Particl-Community/academy/guides/guide_mp_setup_installation.rst

 Quick installation
 ~~~~~~~~~~~~~~~~~~

-To make the installation process as easy and safe as possible we provide you a quick-setup guide.
-You are downloading the latest client, verifying the checksum and starting the installation process.
+To make the installation process as easy and safe as possible we provide you scripts for your operating systems that do all in one.
+Downloading the latest client, verifying the checksum and starting the installation process.

 .. tabs::
 	 .. group-tab:: Windows